Quick Memory Check Commands for Linux Servers

 ps aux | awk '{mem[$1]+=$6} END {for (user in mem) print mem[user]/1024, user}' | sort -rn | head -10

-Method 3: Automated Memory Monitoring with Zuzia.app
+Method 3: Basic Automated Memory Monitoring with Zuzia.app

 Manually checking memory usage works for occasional troubleshooting, but for production servers, you need automated monitoring that alerts you immediately when memory usage exceeds thresholds.
 Zuzia.app provides comprehensive memory monitoring through scheduled command execution.